10 Ways to Lower Your Blood Pressure Naturally

 For even better results include various antioxidant rich nutrients, such as vitamin C and CoQ10, and nutrient rich foods, plus the key minerals, such as potassium and magnesium, that specifically lower blood pressure.

-2. Increase Magnesium and Potassium and avoid salt
+2. Increase magnesium and potassium and avoid salt

 Just increasing potassium in this way is estimated to drop high blood pressure by 10%.
 In South Africa where almost one in four of the black population have hypertension, a recent study found that making simple changes to the diet for eight weeks resulted in a significant reduction in blood pressure.